OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-04.md

 Do not be anxious about anything, but in every situation, by prayer and supplication with thanksgiving, present your requests to God.

 ## Philippians 4:7
-And the peace of God, which surpasses all understanding, will guard your hearts and minds in Christ Jesus.
+And the peace of God, which is beyond all understanding, will protect your hearts and minds in Christ Jesus.

 ## Philippians 4:8
 Finally, brothers and sisters, whatever is true, whatever is honourable, whatever is right, whatever is pure, whatever is lovely, whatever is commendable—if anything is excellent or worthy of praise—think about these things.